vyduck/mutual-fund-dashboard/README.md

 - **View Fund (`/view-fund/:fundName`)**
   Displays detailed information about a specific fund.
 Showcases dynamic routing, parameter handling, and data-driven UI.

+## 📊 Sample Data

+For demonstration purposes, sample mutual fund data is provided in
+`public/sample-funds.json`.
+The dashboard loads and displays this data so you can explore all features without any setup.

 ## 🏃‍♂️ How to Run

 1. **Install dependencies**